NathanEpstein/stochastic/README.md

 Generates a random sample (with replacement) from a user input array of observations.
 Number of observations is specified by the user.

 Parameters: arr is an array of values and n is a positive integer designating the number of observations.

-###stoch.hist(arr)

-Generates a histogram from an array given by the user.
-Assumes numeric input in the array.
-Uses sqrt(n) bins where n is the number of observations.
-Returns a hash table with the {key:value} pairs {lower-x-boundary-of-bin: height-of-bin}.

-Parameters: arr is an array of numeric values.

 ## License